it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/network_segmentation.rst

 Cost-Effective Tools
 ********************

-* Many states and localities deploy governance, risk, and compliance (GRC) tools to help manage security on their networks.
+* Many states and localities deploy governance, risk, and compliance (:term:`GRC`) tools to help manage security on their networks.
 Find out what tools you are currently using and whether they have network segmentation capabilties.
+* Exising firewalls, switches, and their associated software can also be used to improve network segmentation.

 Mapping to CIS Controls and Safeguards
 **************************************